nickshek/ansible-gpd-pocket2-alpine-linux/README.md

 # ANSIBLE GPD POCKET2 ALPINE LINUX

-Post Alpine OS installation of your GPD Pocket 2 using ansible
+Post Alpine OS installation of your GPD Pocket 2 using ansible.
+Hope that this small project will give you some idea on how to setup alpine os using your gpd pocket 2

 ## Requirements